 Lesson 5: Test often with users and stakeholders

 Project failures are directly linked with the rejection of the product by the target audience or execution failure by the execution team.
 To avoid this, don’t wait till the product is fully designed.
-Have periodic reviews with all stakeholders such as business team, execution team, and target end-users and course correct on the go.
+Have periodic reviews with all stakeholders such as the business team, execution team, and target end-users, and course correct on the go.

 A well-tested product that gets launched will result in no unwanted surprises, satisfied business owners, elegant execution, and happy customers.